Chad-Mowbray/js_to_py_transpiler/README.md

-A toy to experiment with converting a JavaScript to a Python one.
+A toy to experiment with converting a JavaScript file to a Python one.

 ```bash
 ./runner.sh